- American Physical Society Sites

 Is there family health insurance for graduate students?
 If so, is it included in the stipend?

 All graduate students are required to purchase health insurance (or be covered by their parents).
 A family option does exist for this insurance.
-The cost is about $1000/year and is included in the stipend.
+It is not included in the stipend.

 Please describe why someone applying to graduate school who is interested in a female-friendly department should choose your department.